AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 We recommend to read our [explanation of the cognitive agents](/explanation/cognitive) to better understand the contents of this how-to.

+Different kinds of pedestrians are obtainable by attaching {{%api class=NodeProperty %}}s to nodes (e.g {{%api package=model.implementations.nodes class=GenericNode %}}).
+Common properties regards abilities such as perceiving other nodes ({{%api package=model.interfaces.properties class=PerceptiveProperty %}}) and occuping space in an environment
+({{%api package=model.interfaces.properties class=OccupiesSpace %}}), but more specific ones
+are also available as we are going to see.

 ## Homogeneous Pedestrian

+As shown in the below example, this kind of pedestrian is obtained by attaching the {{% api package=model.implementations.properties class=Pedestrian %}} property along with some other generic ones.

 {{< code path="src/test/resources/website-snippets/homogeneous-pedestrian.yml" >}}